SaahilClaypool/blackmirror/Timeline.md

 Liam becomes suspicious of Jonas and uses his grain to show a re-do of the house party, where on one of the screens *another* redo from long ago was visible, showing Ffion making out with Jonas.
-Liam and Ffion fight, since she obfuscated/lied about her past relationship with Jonas, and about how long it was -- the grain memory proved otherwise.
+Liam and Ffion fight, since she obfuscated/lied about her past relationship with Jonas, and about how long it was -- the grain memory proved it was longer than she claimed.

-Later, the two have very un-energetic makeup sex, both choosing to use their grains to relieve past occasions instead of making this one more lively.
+Later, the two have very impassionate makeup sex, both choosing to use their grains to relive past occasions instead of putting effort into this one.

 ## Paranoia